An Exploration of Corporate Accountability, Human Rights and Content Regulation — Part 3

 “The Mission has no doubt that the prevalence of hate speech in Myanmar significantly contributed to increased tension and a climate in which individuals and groups may become more receptive to incitement and calls for violence.
 This also applies to hate speech on Facebook.”

 Incitement of mass murder can constitute a crime against humanity.
 In the Nuremberg trials, Julius Streicher, the publisher of the anti-Semitic paper Der Stürmer, was found guilty of crimes against humanity and executed.
-The judgment specifically referred to articles that demanded annihilation and extermination of the Jews “in unequivocal terms.”
+The judgment specifically referred to articles that demanded annihilation and extermination of Jewish people “in unequivocal terms.”
 The court continued, “With knowledge of the extermination of the Jews in the Occupied Eastern Territory, this defendant continued to write and publish his propaganda of death” and held that his “incitement to murder and extermination” constituted a crime against humanity.

 But Facebook’s failure to promptly remove hate speech from its platform is, of course, significantly different from Streicher’s years of speaking and writing fomenting hatred against Jewish people and specifically calling for their extermination.
 Whether Facebook’s inaction suffices for liability for the Myanmar military’s human rights abuses committed against the Rohingya remains to be seen.

 Courts are split over what degree of corporate involvement in human rights abuses is required to give rise to liability under the ATS.
 In Presbytarian Church of Sudan v.
 Talisman, for example, the Second Circuit held that a corporation is not liable unless it acted with the purpose to further human rights abuses.
 Thus, in that case, it was not enough that the company improved roads and airports with the knowledge that the Sudanese military might use them to mount attacks on civilians, nor was it enough that the company was aware that the Sudanese military violently removed non-Muslims from oil exploration areas.
 Rather, the plaintiffs had to show that the company acted with the purpose to support the Government’s attacks on civilians.
-This is a high bar indeed.
+This is a high evidentiary bar indeed.

 Other federal circuit courts, however, have found that a corporation can be liable for aiding and abetting if it knowingly and substantially assisted in the human rights violation.
 In Doe v.
 Unocal, for example, the Ninth Circuit held that Unocal could be liable for aiding and abetting based on allegations that it hired the Myanmar military to provide security and build infrastructure along its pipeline route despite its awareness that the military employed forced labor to do so.
 Similarly, in Doe v.
 Nestle, the plaintiffs sufficiently stated a claim that Nestle and its co-defendants aided and abetted child slavery based on allegations that they provided money, equipment, and training to cocoa farmers on the Ivory Coast, knowing that it would facilitate the use of forced child labor, and that they did so with the unilateral goal of finding the cheapest sources of cocoa.